jasondeutsch/algorithm-patterns/patterns 1.md

 ## Pattern 3: Fast and Slow Pointers
 ### Identifying

-Handling cycles in a linked list or arrays
+Handling cycles in a linked list or array

 ---
 #### A cycle in a linked list

 <img src="./img/linked-list-cycle.png" width="1000"/>

+image:	 hackkerrank.com

 ---